ameeraldeen/arrow-shooting/README.md

 # Arrow-Shooting

-Arrow Shooting 2D Game in C++ using OpenGL and various Geometry Algorithms
+Arrow Shooting 2D Game in C++ using OpenGL and various Trigonometry and Geometry Algorithms.

 <img src="imgs/arrow.jpg">